 One interesting problem we came across in our journey to restyle our kitchen and bathroom was that our cabinets were made in the 80’s and new hardware doesn’t actually fit our old cabinets.
 Therefore, when we tried to replace drawer and cabinet handles with new hardware, the new hardware didn’t line up with the old holes.

 Well, there you have it.
-Four ways that you can update your house without having to do a major re-model.
+Four ways that you can do a home renovation without having to do a major re-model.
 It really makes a huge difference and you can expect to pay under $100 each if you are be thrifty about it.